JuliaImages/ImageMorphology.jl/README.md

 ## Installation

-Just like all normal Julia packages, you can use Pkg to install it:
+Just like all normal Julia packages, you can use [Pkg][Pkg-docs-url] to install it:

 ```julia
 pkg> add ImageMorphology # hit ] to enter Pkg mode